cloudblog004/fantasticfoodies/content/en/posts/1819-step-by-step-guide-to-make-homemade-buffalo-chicken-loaded-baked-potato-casserole.md

 - "1 cup cooked bacon"
 recipeinstructions:
 - "Preheat oven to 500° and spray 9 x13 baking dish."
-- "In a large bowl mix Olive oil, salt, pepper, paprika, garlic, &amp; hot sauce."
+- "In a large bowl mix Olive oil, salt, pepper, paprika, garlic, & hot sauce."
 - "Cook potatoes in baking dish for 40 to 50 minutes stirring every 10 to 15 minutes.
 May need to add more nonstick to keep potatoes from sticking."
 - "Mix cubed chicken into bowl with hot sauce mix."
 - "Once potatoes are cooked reduced heat to 400°, then add in chicken and sauce to potatoes and bake for another 15 minutes."